chinjon/walmart-react/README.md

 ## :book: General Info :book:

 An application that utilizes the Walmart Search API to pull in the store's product database.

+*This project was done for a coding test for a React JS position*

+*Alotted time was a week*

 #### :floppy_disk: Technologies :floppy_disk: